dldc-packages/democrat/README.md

 supportReactHooks(React);
 ```

-Note that for now only the following hooks are supported:
+For now only the following hooks are supported:

 - `useState`
 - `useEffect`